 Knee braces can be a great option for those experiencing instability and weakness in conjunction with their knee pain.
 There are a variety of different classes of knee brace that apply to different injuries.

 Stability Knee Braces can be soft or have a rigid frame the latter providing more support.
 This type of brace helps stop your knee from collapsing laterally (sideways) as you bend the joint.

-Unloader Knee Braces are designed to address osteoarthritis specifically.
+Offloader Knee Braces are designed to address osteoarthritis specifically.
 These braces take pressure away from certain parts of the knee which helps reduce pain and preserve the integrity of the joint.
-Learn more – Top Five Unloader Knee Braces.
+Learn more – Top Five Offloader Knee Braces.

 Rehabilitation Knee Braces are used after surgery to restrict the movement of the joint, ensuring proper healing of the joint.
 For example, ACL braces will often limit the degree to which you can straighten your knee.

 If you or your doctor think arthritis is playing a role in your knee discomfort – learning more about the underlying cause of the condition can help you manage it now and in the future.